sx2gavin/xishuipang-ios-app/README.md

-# Xishuipang iOS App
-This is the repository for Xishuipang iOS application.
+# This repository is not being maintained and used.
+Please go to [CGCToronto/xishuipang-ios-app](https://github.com/CGCToronto/xishuipang-ios-app) for the updated repository.